lifebottle/Tales-of-Destiny-DC/patch/SLPS/readme.md

 ## Multiple blocks in the SLPS file

-When we work on these translations, we splitted the SPLS in multiple blocks.
+We splitted the SPLS in multiple blocks.
 Each block contain different sections ( 1 or more).
 Each section will probably have his own Google sheet.
 The google sheets information will always be at the top of this file.

 Ex: